The ancient heart of Strathardle

 An important site in the 1715 Jacobite Rising.
 A large area of open ground on the west bank of the River Ardle, just south of the Kirkmichael village, is known as the Bannerfield.
 It was here in September 1715 that John Erskine, 6th Earl of Mar...Read more

 An ancient well.
 The old roadside water well opposite the church is fed by an underground spring which never runs dry.
 The ice cold water has an excellent clean sharp taste and is completely drinkable.Read more

-The Church of Scotland’s first Missionary to India.
+A memorial to Scotland’s first missionary to India.
 Born in the parish of Moulin in 1806, Alexander Duff was first educated in what is now the Kirkmichael Session House.
 He boarded with the brilliant teacher Mr Macdougall, returning home to...Read more